Kiwi fruit benefits: skin, gut, and immunity

 Kiwi fruit helps the body fight free radicals, speeds up wound healing and increases the body’s ability to absorb iron.

-They improve energy levels
+Kiwi fruit may help improve energy levels

 Again down to the vitamin C content, kiwis can reduce tiredness and improve energy levels.
 Vitamin C is essential for transporting fatty acids around the body, which is necessary for generating metabolic energy.
 It is crucial for maintaining mitochondrial health, enabling your mitochondria to produce energy optimally.5

-They boost digestion
+Kiwi can boost digestion

 Kiwi is packed with fibre - just 2 kiwis are 20% of your daily fibre needs.
 Fibre is known as the best food source for the good bacteria in your gut as it is a non-digestible substance.
 This means it arrives in the gut, ready to be feasted on, allowing the good bacteria to thrive and repopulate, necessary for optimum gut health.